geng-haoran/Simulately/docs/2_comparison.md

 ### Comparison of Rendering Speed

 We build up the same environment with all the simulators.
-Here are the rendered images
+Here are the rendered images and rendering speed🟡.

 <div style={{ display: 'flex', justifyContent: 'space-between' }}>
   <div style={{ textAlign: 'center', marginRight: '10px' }}>